 The American Stud Book is maintained by the Registry and the Principal Rules and Requirements of The American Stud Book can be found on the Registry’s website at registry.jockeyclub.com.

-Over the course of the past 25 years or so, The Jockey Club has created and developed a group of commercial, for-profit subsidiaries and a commercial partnership, each with a twofold purpose: to serve specific segments within the industry using highly efficient, state-of-the-art technology platforms and to generate profits that are used to support important industry initiatives.
+Over the course of the past 25 years or so, The Jockey Club has created and developed a group of commercial, for-profit subsidiaries and partnerships, each with a twofold purpose: to serve specific segments within the industry using highly efficient, state-of-the-art technology platforms and to generate profits that are used to support important industry initiatives.

 Throughout its history, The Jockey Club has taken a leadership role in critical and wide-ranging areas that benefit the industry.
 They range from medication and equine welfare to aftercare and marketing of the sport.
 The Welfare and Safety of the Racehorse summits, the Thoroughbred Safety Committee, the Equine Injury Database, the comprehensive economic study of the sport in 2011 (“Driving Sustainable Growth for Thoroughbred Racing and Breeding”) and the America’s Best Racing initiative are all vibrant examples of that commitment.